The film "Saving Mr. Banks" is one that's well worth a trip to the cinema.

-The cultural clash between Travers's British formality and reserve and Disney's Midwestern hyper-familiarity at times was stereotyped.
+The cultural clash between Travers's British reserve and Disney's Midwestern hyper-familiarity was stereotyped at times.

-The film frequently flashes back to Travers's Australian childhood in rural Queensland, and her relationship with her Irish parents, her alcoholic father and suicidal mother.
+The film frequently flashes back to Travers's Australian childhood in small-town Queensland (Maryborough), and her relationship with her Irish parents, an alcoholic father and a suicidal mother.
 The flashbacks convey the distinct impression that, in her story of the nanny with the magical powers, Travers was seeking to redeem her childhood and the significant adults in her life as she grew up.
-As a result, she was in no mood for the "Mickey Mouse" or "Donald Duck" treatment of the stories.
+As a result, she was in no mood for a "Mickey Mouse" or "Donald Duck" treatment of the stories.
 Dancing penguins definitely need not apply.

 Much more could be said about both Travers (a penchant for Eastern mysticism) and Disney (a pronounced leaning toward extreme right-wing politics) than the film chooses to do.

 There is a strong supporting cast, with some notable cast members being Bradley Whitford ("The West Wing"), Rachel Griffiths ("Muriel's Wedding"), and Paul Giamatti ("John Adams").